GatorSense/MUUFLGulfport/README.md

 * ASD_Spectra/
  Directory containing ground-spectra measuring using an ASD spectrometer

 * MUUFL_GulfportTechReport.pdf
  Technical Report describing data collection

-* Geo-tagged Photographs and Ground-truth locations of this scene tagged in a GoogleEarth KML are in the folder /MUUFLGulfport_Photographs/.
+* Geo-tagged Photographs and Target Ground-truth locations of this scene tagged in a GoogleEarth KML are in the folder /MUUFLGulfport_Photographs/.

-* Ground truth maps for scene labeling (campus 1) are in the folder /MUUFLGulfportSceneLabels/.
+* The MUUFL Gulfport Hyperspectral Data Scene labels and documentation for Campus 1 Image are in the folder /MUUFLGulfportSceneLabels/.

 ————-
 About the Bullwinkle scoring: